-As described in Note 1.C to the basic financial statements, the District adopted the provisions of Governmental Accounting Standards Board Statement No. 68, Accounting and Financial Reporting for Pensions, and No. 71, Pension Transition for Contributions made Subsequent to the Measurement Date - An Amendment of GASB Statement No. 68, for the year ended June 30, 2015.
-Our opinion is not modified with respect to this matter.
+As described in note 1 to the financial statements, the District adopted the provisions of Governmental Accounting Standards Board (GASB) Statement No. 72 - Fair Value Measurement and Application, GASB Statement No. 79 - Certain External Investment Pools and Pool Participants, for the year ended June 30, 2016, GASB Statement No. 68 - Accounting and Financial Reporting for Pensions, and GASB Statement No. 71 - Pension Transition for Contributions made Subsequent to the Measurement Date - An Amendment of GASB Statement No. 68, for the year ended June 30, 2015.
+Our opinions are not modified with respect to these matters.